Anusien/Town-Of-Us/README.md

 ### **Team: Crewmates**
 The Mayor is a Crewmate that can vote multiple times.\
 The Mayor has a Vote Bank, which is the number of times they can vote.\
-They have the option to abstain their vote during a meeting, adding that vote to the Vote Bank.\
+They have the option to abstain their vote during a meeting, adding that vote to the Vote Bank and causing it to be missing from the results. \
 As long as not everyone has voted, the Mayor can use as many votes from their Vote Bank as they please.

 ### Game Options